 What is fashion marketing?

-Fashion marketing is the full set of decisions and activities that create demand for a fashion brand and turn that demand into sales.
-It covers the strategic work of positioning the brand and the operational work of getting products seen, trusted, bought, delivered, kept and purchased again.
+Fashion marketing is the set of decisions and activities that make a fashion offer relevant, distinctive, discoverable and commercially viable.
+It covers the strategic work of deciding whom the brand serves, what value it represents and how the assortment earns its price, plus the operational work of getting products seen, evaluated, bought, delivered, kept and purchased again.

 The discipline usually includes: